 Welcome to the Old Sarum & Longhedge Community Homepage

 The old Roman road called the Portway runs from the Old Sarum monument through the original Old Sarum settlement on its way to ancient Winchester.
 Alongside today is one of only two surviving, working World War 1 grass airfields in the country, with a grade III listed Belfast hangar adjacent to the more recent industrial units, providing local employment opportunities.

 We estimate that there are currently 1,450 homes in Old Sarum and Longhedge, more than a third homes in Laverstock and Ford parish, currently estimated at around 4100.

 Much of the growth in housing in Old Sarum and Longhedge has come in the last ten years.
 Therefore it will not be a surprise to find that there were significantly fewer houses in Old Sarum and Longhedge at the census in 2011, with just less than 400.
 There has been a three-fold growth in 7 years!
 The addition of the Coop store was a much needed local facility.

 Short Term Future

-The installation of the footpaths between Longhedge and Old Sarum will be a very welcome event for the many parents and children in Longhedge making the journey to the Old Sarum primary school – soon to be a safe walk rather than a car journey.
-These have suffered long delays and caused great inconvenience, although a connection between the two ends of the incomplete main footpath has been by frustrated residents.
+The installation of the footpath between Longhedge and Old Sarum was a very welcome event for the many parents and children in Longhedge making the journey to the Old Sarum primary school – now a safe walk rather than a car journey.
+This has suffered long delays and caused great inconvenience.
 The Longhedge village centre is nearing completion with units soon available for shops and a cafe.
 The lack of a GP surgery in either development, despite one being promised in Old Sarum, is, however, a great disappointment, and needs to be reconsidered, along with a pharmacy.